katesroad/Microservices-React-Node/notes/section.04.md

 # Orchestrating Collections of Services with Kubernetes

 - Install Kubernets on linux

   - [Install Kubernetes on linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
   - [Install kuberbetes using minikube](https://minikube.sigs.k8s.io/docs/start/)
+    - minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.

 - Whirlwind of Kubernetes
   - Terms of Kubernetes
     - Kubernetes Cluster: A collection of nodes + a master to manage them